AdrianMPCodes/AdrianMPCodes/README.md

 Hi,

 I’m Adrian Mendoza Perez.
-Currently, I'm a sophomore at Stanford University studying computer science.
+Currently, I'm a junior at Stanford University studying CS and EE.
 I'm interested in AI and ethics.
 This summer, I'm looking to  develop my skills further through research and internships.
-As right now, the classes I've took or am taking are:
+As of right now, the classes I've taken or am taking are:

-- Design and Analysis of Algorithms
-- Programming Abstractions
+- DS & OOP
-- Discrete Math - Mathematical Foundations of Computing
+- Discrete Math
-- Enrichment Adventures in Programming Abstractions
+- Probability in CS
+- Intro. to Data Science
-- Computer Organization and Systems
+- Computer Organization & Systems
+- Algorithms
+- Operating Systems
-- Introduction to Probability for Computer Scientists
+- Intro. to EE
-- Principles of Data Science
+- Circuits I
+- Linear Algebra
+- Natural Language Processing with Deep Learning
+- Social Computing

 You can reach me at adrianmendozaperez@stanford.edu